fspoettel/blaupause/README.md

 When using with Statamic:

-Copy everything into your installation's theme-folder.
+Copy everything into your theme-folder.
 Copy all folders out of the `_statamic` folder into the theme-base.
-Done.

 ## File Structure

 ### _statamic

-Contains really basic statamic-theme files.
+Contains really basic statamic-theme files. *(1.7.1 compatible)*

 #### /layout